kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 If the elements were ordered big endian, you'd have to do a bunch of shifts and masks to correct everything whenever a carry occurred.
 The more array entries are in play, the more correction operations you'd have to do.
 You also have to shift everything over whenever the number grows bigger (basically the computer equivalent of shifting the whole number over when we run out of left-margin space on paper).

-Although this scheme can be realized with either byte order, there is still an advantage to little endian byte ordering: If the CPU is little endian, you wouldn't even need to care about the element size in the array because the bytes would naturally arrange themselves smoothly in little endian order across the entire array.
+Although this scheme can be realized with either byte order, there is an extra advantage to little endian byte ordering: If the CPU is little endian, you wouldn't even need to care about the element size in the array because the bytes would naturally arrange themselves smoothly in little endian order across the entire array.
 Thus you could perform arithmetic using a single byte-by-byte algorithm, regardless of the actual element size (some little endian CPUs even have special multibyte instructions to help with this).

 | Ordering | Element 0               | Element 1               | Byte-by-byte? |
 | -------- | ----------------------- | ----------------------- | ------------- |